 Comgest's partnership structure - our "engine" - has fostered a strong team spirit and sense of shared responsibility that has become embedded in our culture.
 Our collaborative decision-making and collegial teams are strengthened by diversity and inclusive behaviour, which we believe mitigates risks and leads to better decisions.
 For our clients and us, better decision-making can mean sustainable, long-term rewards that have a positive impact beyond a financial return.
 Consequently, we're not afraid to seek out continuous improvement - identifying our mistakes, learning from them and sharing those lessons.
 To reiterate Nelson Mandela's fundamental lesson, "each one, teach one".
-The strength of the strong teach one is the strong teach one in the strong teach one is the strong teach of the strong teach one is the strong teach of the strong teach one is the strong teach of the strong teach of the strong teach one is the strong teach of the strong
+To seek out continuous improvement fundamental lesson, "each one, teach one".

-Rocío Lorenzo, et al. "The Mix Matters: Innovation through Diversity", Boston Consulting Group & Technical University of Munich, 2018. (https://on.bcg.com/3pdpzRA).
+69 Rocío Lorenzo, et al. "The Mix Matters: Innovation through Diversity", Boston Consulting Group & Technical University of Munich, 2018. (https://on.bcg.com/3pdpzRA).